-Appointed as UVA’s director of athletics on October 22, 2017, Ms. Williams’ unique background of competing, coaching and administering at the highest levels of intercollegiate athletics at the University of Georgia, made her a standout candidate for her current role at UVA.
-Her thirteen-year tenure, first as an administrator and then Director of Athletics at University of Georgia, its athletics teams won 16 NCAA team championships and 37 Southeastern Conference titles.
+Appointed as UVA’s director of athletics on October 22, 2017, Ms. Williams’ unique background of competing, coaching and administering at the highest levels of intercollegiate athletics at the University of Georgia made her a standout candidate for her current role at UVA.
+During her thirteen-year tenure at the University of Georgia, first as an administrator and then Director of Athletics, its athletics teams won 16 NCAA team championships and 37 Southeastern Conference titles.
 With this appointment, Williams became the first female African-American athletics director at a Power Five conference institution and is the fifth active female athletics director at that level.

 As deputy director of athletics at Georgia, Williams was responsible for the daily departmental operations and its $127 million budget.
 She served as administrator for the Bulldogs’ football and Lady Bulldogs’ women’s basketball programs and also supervised academic support services, business operations, compliance, event management, external operations, facilities and new construction, human resources, sports facilitators (21 sports and 15 head coaches), sports medicine, strength and conditioning, student services and ticketing.
 She also oversaw $162 million in facility additions, upgrades and improvements for the UGA athletics program.